pelican-plugins/fediverse/README.md

 ## How it works (Mastodon)

-*pelican-fediverse* will search your contents for articles (actually ALL contents except pages) that are not in a `draft` status.
+*Fediverse* will search your contents for articles (actually ALL contents except pages) that are not in a `draft` status.

 On its first run it creates a file called `posted_on_Mastodon.txt` in your Pelican root directory populated with all your article URLs.

-Then it tries to post all eligible articles to Mastodon and - if post routine returns no errors - writes article URL in `posted_on_Mastodon.txt`.
+Then it tries to post all eligible articles to Mastodon and - if post routine returns no errors - writes posted article URLs in `posted_on_Mastodon.txt`.

 On every further run it matches the actual articles list with the list in `posted_on_Mastodon.txt` file and posts only new articles (and writes them in `posted_on_Mastodon.txt`).

-*pelican-fediverse* is at its very first stage of development, but it is already usable in product environments.
+*Fediverse* is at its very first stage of development, but it is already usable in product environments.

 This release can publish: